RadioFreeAsia/rfa.kaltura/README.md

 As the portal manager, visit the site config and configure the add-on.
 *Add your Kaltura API credentials

+To retrieve the Credentials for filling out the add-on configuration:

+Service URL: Set this as the same url you use to login to the Kaltura Management Console
+Username: the username you use to login to the Kaltura Management Console

+Partner ID, Admin Secret, User Secret:

+1: Login to kaltura management console.
+2: Go to Settings->Integration Settings
+3: Retrieve Partner ID, UserSecret and Admin secret from here.

 To test, navigate to somewhere in plone, and "Create->Kaltura Video"<br>
 upload a test video to plone like any other file object (there is one in the kalturaapi/TestCode directory)<br>